solitarysoul04/AURA-Gesture-Robo/README.md

 **3. Wiring**
 * Connect 11.1V battery to the main power connectors on the L298N motor driver.
-* Rip off the battery wires and connect to the LM2596 Buck Converter.
+* Strip off the battery wires and connect to the LM2596 Buck Converter.
 * Tune the Buck Converter's potentiometer with the multimeter so the output is 100% with no loading attached to the logic boards.
 * Use the Mermaid wiring diagram below to connect the 5V power rail to the Arduinos, ESP32-CAM and sensors.
 * Attach the four DC motors to the L298N's OUT1/OUT2 and OUT3/OUT4 blocks.